 Root canals also known as endodontics is a procedure preformed on teeth that the nerve supply has become infected or has died due to injury or other causes.

-- During a root canal the dentist will place what is called a rubber dam on the affected tooth.
+- During a root canal we will place what is called a rubber dam on the affected tooth.
 This covers the rest of the mouth exposing only the tooth being worked on and protects the area from bacteria and saliva during the procedure.

 - Once the rubber dam is placed a small hole is drilled into the pulp chamber, so that we can begin cleaning out and enlarging the root system.
 This is done with a small file system along with medicinal rinses.